oslocyclotronlab/oslo-method-software/README.md

 For questions or issues with installation, you may also contact Jørgen E. Midtbø, j.e.midtbo@fys.uio.no.

+Enjoy, Magne

+(The package and README was modified in January 2016 by Fabio Zeiser and Jørgen E. Midtbø to be more generally installable than just on MacOSX.)

 *****************************************************************************

 OsloSoftware is copylefted free software: you can redistribute it and/or